guilpejon/dotfiles/README.md

 gr (visual mode) - replace selection without losing buffer

 # telescope
-<C-p> - search git files
+<leader>space - search git files
-sf - search all files
-sr - live ripgrep
+<leader>fP - find plugins
+;f - Lists files in your current working directory, respects .gitignore ;r - Search for a string in your current working directory and get results live as you type, respects .gitignore
-\\ - show buffers
+\\ - list open buffers
-<leader>e - diagnostics
-<leader>t - help tags
+;t - Lists available help tags and opens a new window with the relevant help info on <cr>
+;; - Resume the previous telescope picker
+;e - Lists Diagnostics for all open buffers or a specific buffer ;s - Lists Function names, variables, from Treesitter sf - Open File Browser with the path of the current buffer

 # lspconfig
-[d - go to previous diagnostic
-]d - go to next diagnostic
-<leader>q - add buffer diagnostics to location list
-gd - jumps to definition of symbol under cursor
+<leadnr>cr - renames all references to symbol under cursor
 K - displays info about symbol under cursor
-<leader>rn - renames all references to symbol under cursor
-<leader>f - format code

 # comment
 gcc - comment line